(This shall be written in third person so I don’t feel like a show-off.)

 After a while she branched into fanfiction and wrote stories for a number of her favourite fandoms, such as Harry Potter and Rurouni Kenshin.
 It wasn’t until 2008 that she returned to writing original fiction, and that was only with the help of NaNoWriMo.
 Puppet Parade was the first novel she finished, even though the first novel she wrote during NaNo was The Muse Bunny – it’s quite a long story, involving a Tinker Bell, crashing computers and bunnies who refuse to go down without a fight.

 Being bilingual – with English and Arabic under her belt – she graduated from university with a degree in Translation and Interpretation.
 She was studying English Literature as well, but eventually got too bored with all the old literature that she dropped out.
-Currently she works as a game writer for a project known as Cedaria: Blackout.
+Currently she works as a translator for a travel agency.

 During her free time, Zen likes to watch sitcoms, anime shows and movies.
 When she’s not being a couch potato, she draws, does chores and eats her most favourite food in the world – chocolate.